If you are thinking about applying to Penn State New Kensington, the application fee costs $65.

 Your high school grade point average (GPA) is a number that reflects your high school academic performance.
 A weighted GPA or an unweighted GPA are the two possible GPA scores considered by colleges.

-Penn State New Kensington does look at standardized tests scores during the admissions process.
+Penn State New Kensington considers ACT or SAT scores as part of the admissions process.

-Penn State New Kensington is not test optional.
+Penn State New Kensington does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.